octabytes/blog/content/posts/apitable/apitable-free-open-source-visual-database/index.md

 ---
-draft: true
+draft: false
 title: "APITable: Free Open Source Visual Database"
-date: "2024-07-10"
+date: "2024-11-18"
-description: "Discover APITable, a fully featured data management platform and collaboration tools.
-APITable is more than just a database; it is a dynamic platform that offers features tailored to both personal and enterprise needs.

-What sets APITable apart is its commitment to being open-source, providing advanced technology stack, and delivering an"
-tags: []
-categories: [No-code / Low code]
+description: "APITable is an open-source visual database platform offering robust data management and collaboration tools for both individuals and enterprises.
+It features customizable views, pre-designed templates, an extensive API, widgets, and automation capabilities, making it a versatile and efficient solution for various use cases."
+tags: ["APITable", "visual database", "data management", "open-source", "collaboration", "automation", "API integration", "custom views", "templates", "widgets"]
+categories: [Development, No-code, Low-code]
 cover:
   image: images/cover.png
   caption: "APITable: Free Open Source Visual Database"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Discover [APITable](https://elest.io/open-source/apitable?ref=blog.elest.io), a fully featured data management platform and collaboration tools.
+Discover [APITable](https://octabyte.io/development/nocode-lowcode/apitable), a fully featured data management platform and collaboration tools.
 APITable is more than just a database; it is a dynamic platform that offers features tailored to both personal and enterprise needs.

 What sets APITable apart is its commitment to being open\-source, providing advanced technology stack, and delivering an intuitive, visually\-oriented interface that streamlines database operations.